 Nikon D7100 versus Nikon D500

 The Nikon D7100 and the Nikon D500 are two enthusiast cameras that were announced, respectively, in February 2013 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D7100 has a resolution of 24 megapixel, whereas the D500 provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D7100 and the Nikon D500 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7100 – represents 100 percent across all the size and weight measures).